Can you contribute code to an open source project?

 Code contributed to open source projects often remains the copyright of the original copyright holder.
 In order to sign over your institution’s copyright, a much more formal process would need to be started.
 This usually involves legal documents needing to be exchanged, passing the copyright from one party to another.
 This can be an onerous process.
 As a result it is much rarer.

 But even if copyright is not being reassigned, consent must be obtained before the code can be contributed to the project.
-Furthermore, in a well managed project you will be required to provide this consent in the form of a contributor licence agreement.
+Furthermore, you may also be required to provide this consent in the form of a contributor licence agreement.

-How do you get the consent of your college or university to contribute their copyright material to an open source project?
+How do you get the consent of your employer or institution to contribute their copyright material to an open source project?

 If you are in luck, your manager or department head will have been delegated the power to decide such matters.
 There is a good example of this occurring at Oxford University IT Services.